boltpkg/website/docs/usage.md

 ## Prerequisite

-- Please make sure you have bolt installed
+- Make sure you have bolt installed

 - Basic understanding on terminal